Desvenlafaxine: Medical uses

 Desvenlafaxine is primarily used as a treatment for major depressive disorder.
 Use has only been studied up to 8 weeks.
-It may be less effective than venlafaxine, although some studies have found comparable efficacy with a lower rate of nausea.
+Multiple studies have shown comparable effectiveness to venlafaxine as well as a lower rate of nausea.
+Other studies have shown it to be either less effective or more effective than venlafaxine.

-Doses of 50–400 mg/day appear effective for major depressive disorder, although no additional benefit was demonstrated at doses greater than 50 mg/day, and adverse events and discontinuations were more frequent at higher doses.
+Doses of 50 to 400 mg/day appear effective for major depressive disorder, although no additional benefit was demonstrated at doses greater than 50 mg/day, and adverse events and discontinuations were more frequent at higher doses.

 Desvenlafaxine improves the HAM-D17 score and measures of well-being such as the Sheehan Disability Scale (SDS) and 5-item World Health Organization Well-Being Index (WHO-5).

+Desvenlafaxine may also be prescribed off label for the treatment of hot flashes.
+A review of studies in 2014 found a 55% - 69% reduction in number of hot flashes.